tilt-dev/tilt.build/docs/tiltfile_authoring.md

 But don't create it yet; we'll be exploring how it works in the following sections.

 ## Hello World
 In your terminal, run `tilt up`.
-Tilt will offer to create a starter `Tiltfile` for you, which we will decline by entering `n` for the sake of this tutorial.
+Tilt will offer to create a starter `Tiltfile` for you.
+For the sake of this tutorial, we will decline by entering `n`.

 Hit `space` and a browser tab will open showing Tilt.
 Instead of writing your Tilt configuration all at once, we'll use Tilt interactively.
 Each time you save your configuration, Tilt will reexecute it.

 Right now, Tilt should be complaining that there's no file named `Tiltfile`.